emeraldfyr3/em-lib/docs/em/math/log.md

 ## Parameters

+Set these scoreboard values to pass in arguments to the function.

 | Objective | Player/Selector | Description |
 | --------- | --------------- | ----------- |
 | em        | math_in1        | base        |
 | em        | math_in2        | number      |

 ## Returns

+The function's output will be saved to these scoreboard values.

 | Objective | Player/Selector | Description                 |
 | --------- | --------------- | --------------------------- |